 8 August 2016 The Eritrean Orthodox Church website published pictures of Patriarch Antonios meeting a delegation of monks, scholars and government officials, and embracing fellow bishops.
 The website stated that the Patriarch had signed a letter admitting to “every mistake which he committed ten years ago when he was Patriarch, which were the reasons for his dethronement” and stated that he said: “I am apologising with all my heart and willingly to continue in harmony and I confirm that with my official signature.”

-However, the Diaspora Archdiocese of the Eritrean Orthodox Church (North America, Europe and the Middle East) cast doubt on the report, noting the absence of a written or oral statement from the patriarch himself.
+However, the Diaspora Archdiocese of the Eritrean Orthodox Church (North America, Europe and the Middle East) cast doubt on the report, noting the absence of a written or oral statement from the Patriarch himself.

 Christian Solidarity Worldwide (CSW) reported that a delegation initially visited the Patriarch on 5 August, ostensibly to apologise for its members’ part in his removal and to begin reconciliation, and that he was taken to the Patriarchate in Asmara on 8 August for further discussions.

 16 July 2017 The Patriarch attended a service at St Mary’s Cathedral in Asmara – his first appearance in public for over ten years.
 Since Abune Dioskoros died, Orthodox Church leaders have sought to end division in the church by engaging in a “reconciliation process” with Patriarch Antonios.
-Some claim that the aim of the reconciliation process is to pressurise Patriarch Antonios into lifting his excommunication of Abune Lucas.
+Some claim that the aim of the reconciliation process is to pressurise Patriarch Antonios into lifting his excommunication of Abune Lukas.